RakhithJK/OfficeDev-teams-toolkit-wiki/Available-actions-in-Teams-Toolkit.md

 ALL_RESOURCE_IDS__AZURESTORAGEID=storage id
 ```

+## Troubleshooting

+If you see errors from this action.
+You can follow below steps to find detailed error message:
+1. Select the `Teams toolkit` channel of the output .
+1. Find the execution summary at the bottom of the output channel.
+1. Get the error code and error message from ARM.

+Here're some common errors from ARM you might meet with Teams Toolkit's project templates.

+### Website with given name xxx already exists.
+### The storage account named xxx already exists under the subscription.
+### The name 'xxx' already exists.
+Choose a different name.
+Mitigation:

+This above errors indicate the name for one or multiple Azure resources that going to be created already exists.
+The default name for all Azure resources is calculated based on the `resourceBaseName` parameter in `azure.parameters.{envName}.json`.
+Please update the value of `resourceBaseName` to fix this error.

+### The subscription registration is in 'Unregistered' state.
+The subscription must be registered to use namespace 'xxx'.
+This error indicates your Azure account does not have required permission to register the namespace.
+There are two ways to mitigate this issue:

+Mitigation option 1:

+Switch to an Azure account that has subscription level Contributor role.

+Mitigation option 2:

+Ask your subscription administrator to register the namespace mentioned in the error message by following this [link](https://aka.ms/rps-not-found).

 # botAadApp/create
 This action will create a new or reuses an existing Microsoft Entra application for bot.